kayceecodes/property-listings/plan.md

     -

 ## Finished
     - Created reusable button from material
     - db.json in listings/map
     - functions for parsing 'k' & 'm'

+## Redux
+    Selected Property
+    - Abiblity to Remove/Clear its data
+    - Needs to show in other parts of app.
+In the chat
+    -